 The full series includes 10 highly-watchable short videos, each dealing with a single question.
-The answers are drawn from FacingDisability.com’s library of more than 2,000 videos of people coping with SCI.
+The answers are drawn from FacingDisability.com’s library of more than 3,000 videos.

 A focus group of SCI team members at the Shirley Ryan AbilityLab reviewed and refined the final list of topics/questions.
 They are:

 1. What was your greatest fear at first?